gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/SavedPlace.md

 ## Clova.SavedPlace {#SavedPlace}

-`Clova.SavedPlace` is a message format used to report the client's pre-saved location information to CIC.
+`Clova.SavedPlace` is a format for reporting to CIC the locations saved on the client device.

-### Message structure
+### Object structure

 {% raw %}
 ```json
 {